psychoinformatics-de/ipsy-docs/source/internal/data_center/mudflap.rst

 *******
 Mudflap
 *******
-Mudflap is our backup server.
-Backups and documentation are -- hopefully -- done in a way that allows Mudflap to quickly (sub 1 hour) replace flatbed as the data node in the event of failure.
+Mudflap is our backup server and acts as a partial computational node.
+The intent was/is for mudflap to be able to replace flatbed int he event of failure.
+However, as long as dedup is in use, there is no hope that tolerable performance can be achieved.
 It was purchased 2012.12.

 Services
 ========